Get Started Free

 When it comes to translation tools, Google Translate is often the go-to option due to its wide language support and ease of use.
 However, it is not accessible in China, so alternatives become essential for maintaining smooth communication.

-Top Chinese Translator Apps for Travelers, Learners & More
+Top Chinese Translator Apps Reviewed & Compared

-The following table lists the 8 best Chinese translator apps, each suited for different use cases, such as real-time translation, travel, business, and more.
+The following table lists the best Chinese translator apps, each suited for different use cases, such as real-time translation, travel, business, and more.

-Maestra Real-time translation for live events, meetings, and conversations; AI dubbing and subtitles for multimedia content
+Maestra Real-time translation for live events, meetings, and conversations; AI dubbing and subtitles for multimedia content Web-based (any browser); Chrome extension

-Microsoft Translator Business use, ideal for corporate settings
+Microsoft Translator Business use, ideal for corporate settings Web, iOS, Android, Windows

-Pleco Learning Chinese, in-depth Chinese dictionary
+Pleco Learning Chinese, in-depth Chinese dictionary iOS, Android

-iTranslate Everyday and travel use
+iTranslate Everyday and travel use iOS, Android, Mac, Apple Watch

-Youdao Learning Chinese, contextual translation
+Youdao Learning Chinese, contextual translation iOS, Android, Windows, Mac, Web

-DeepL Text and document translation for professional and academic use
+DeepL Text and document translation for professional and academic use Web, Windows, macOS, iOS, Android, browser extensions ❌ (✅ via DeepL Voice)

-Waygo Instant visual translation for travel and casual use
+Waygo Instant visual translation for travel and casual use iOS; Android (via third-party stores)

 As one of the best Chinese translator apps, Maestra provides both real-time and on-demand translation, catering to a wide range of needs.
-The real-time translation app is ideal for live events, meetings and conversations, enabling users to capture the spoken language and convert it into translated captions, Chinese and vice versa.
-In addition, the AI video translator delivers fast and accurate translations for video content, also allowing users to export their videos with synchronized subtitles.
+The live Chinese Mandarin voice translator is ideal for meetings, events, and daily conversations, enabling users to capture the spoken language and convert it into translated speech and captions, Chinese and vice versa.

 Standout features:

-• Robust integrations: Easily integrate the real-time translator with apps like Zoom, OBS, and vMix for enhanced functionality.
+• Robust integrations: Easily integrate the real-time translator with apps like Zoom, Teams, OBS, and vMix for enhanced functionality.

-Translate Chinese in Real Time
+Translate Chinese Speech in Real Time

 Baidu Translate is a powerful translation tool developed by one of China's leading tech companies, tailored specifically to handle Chinese language nuances with a high degree of accuracy.
 It utilizes neural machine translation (NMT) technology, which leverages artificial intelligence to analyze entire sentences and their context, aiming for more natural results compared to traditional word-by-word methods.
-As one of the best Chinese translator apps, Baidu supports an extensive list of 200 languages, as well as translation for various Chinese dialects, including Mandarin, Cantonese, and more.

 Standout features: